-Many stamp collectors spend a lot of time and money over the years going to the post office and buying new stamps.
-They put them on clean white blank envelopes and send them away for a first-day-of-issue cancellation.
+Many stamp collectors spend a lot of time and money going to the post office and buying new stamps.
 This is common with first-day-of-issue stamps.
+They get them, put them on clean white blank envelopes, and send them away for a first-day-of-issue cancellation.
+These are called first-day covers (FDC) and, traditionally, have been all the rage in the stamp collecting business.

-Stamp dealer and publisher George Linn created the first FDC when he developed a simple text cachet for the Harding Memorial stamp issue of 1926.
-From those humble beginnings, the collecting of FDCs grew into a market with sales in the millions of dollars.
+Stamp dealer and publisher George Linn created the first first-day cover when he developed a simple text cachet for the Harding Memorial stamp issue of 1926.
+From those humble beginnings, the collecting of first-day covers grew into a market with sales in the millions of dollars.

-But collectors can take heart: If you are of an artistic bent you might consider putting your own stamp-related artwork on a cover.
+But collectors can take heart: If you are of an artistic bent, you might consider putting your own stamp-related artwork on a cover.
 Thanks to the ease of printing with computers we are in the age of the add-on cachet.
-If you can draw, print and paint, your first-day cover collection might not come up blank after all.
-FDC collectors always invite a good artist into the fold and if conditions are right, he or she might become the next cachet star.
+If you can draw, print, and paint, your first-day cover collection might not come up blank after all.
+FDC collectors always invite a good artist into the fold and if conditions are right, you might become the next cachet star.

-For those who want to learn more about the ins and outs of FDC collecting there is no better resource than the American First Day Cover Society (AFDCS).
+To learn more about the ins and outs of first-day collecting, a great resource is the American First Day Cover Society.